ISHIMWE-Aime/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is used to print workind directory
+This command is used to print the absolute path of current working directory